 The leader's role in this stage is crucial.
 Unfocused or vague agreements are less likely to be carried out and may, in fact, lead to further conflict.
 Employees who are not clear about what they are agreeing to do may not follow through with their agreement, or worse, may simply do nothing.
 You may want to include a provision for what happens if there is a problem keeping to the plan.
 Finally, you may want to have a discussion about how their agreement (and the session itself) can be discussed with each other or with others in the department.
 Coworkers often know there has been a problem, so some planning on how to speak about the session can be helpful.
-If you are not their manager but have been asked to do the process for a department, reinforcing that you will be sharing the agreement with their department manager is important.
+Reinforcing that you will be sharing the agreement with their department manager is important.